indexdata/folio-global-update/README.md

   itemIds.txt
 ```

-Hitting enter will start the updating records and log the progress to the screen (and the logPath, if set).
+Hitting enter will start the updating of records and log the progress to the screen (and the logPath, if set).